-ISAAC offers a range of high quality measurement, characterisation, and analytical services, using a variety of sophisticated scanning electron microscopy (SEM) and Raman spectroscopy techniques.
+GEMS (prev.
+ISAAC) offers a range of high quality measurement, characterisation, and analytical services, using a variety of sophisticated scanning electron microscopy (SEM) and Raman spectroscopy techniques.
 SEM imaging can be carried out in high or low vacuum, as well as in environmental mode for ‘wet’ samples.
 Preparation services are available for both inorganic samples (i.e., rocks, soils, devices) and biological specimens.
-Because ISAAC also has access to the knowledge and expertise of the University of Glasgow, data can be interpreted and reported with greater in-depth analysis, when required.
-For more complex projects, ISAAC will collaborate with other University centres to access complementary metrology instruments and techniques.
+Because GEMS also has access to the knowledge and expertise of the University of Glasgow, data can be interpreted and reported with greater in-depth analysis, when required.
+For more complex projects, GEMS will collaborate with other University centres to access complementary metrology instruments and techniques.

 In a SEM, electrons interact with a sample's atoms to produce scattered electrons, X-rays and visible light.

-The Raman microscope is complementary to ISAAC's SEM's.
+The Raman microscope is complementary to the SEM's techniques.

 Data Interpretation and Reporting

-Upon request, ISAAC will provide an interpretation of the results from its analysis and issue a final report.
+Upon request, GEMS will provide an interpretation of the results from its analysis and issue a final report.
 Experts from across the University will be consulted, as appropriate, where they can add value.